viorble/Lecture-Data-Structure/ch06_linked_list.md

     # Delete the first node with the given data from the list.
         current = self.????? # _head
         previous = ????  # None
-        while current is not None:
-            if current.data() == target:
+        while current is not None:# is not empty if current.data() == target:
                 if previous is None:  # delete the head of the list self._head = current.next()
                 else: # previous, current.next
-                    ????????.append(???????.????()) # a node in the middle or at the end return
+                    ????????.append(???????.????()) # a node in the middle or at the end return #
             previous = current
             current = current.next()
         raise ValueError(f"No element with value {target} was found.")